samiulhq/sasviyaworkshop/Individual Logs in SAS Studio Flow/Readme.md

 # Create Individual Logs for SAS Codes in a Flow

 ## Description
 We are introducing a custom step, "Run SAS Code," that enables users to generate individual log files for programs within a flow in SAS Studio.
-This custom step facilitates better tracking and debugging by segregating logs for each program executed in a sequence.
+This custom step facilitates better tracking and debugging by segregating logs for each program executed in a SAS studio flow.

 ## Features
 - **Individual Log Files**: Generate separate log files for each SAS program in your flow.